Sting

 Sting's first wife, Frances Tomelty

 When he was already married to Frances Tomelty, who had given birth to his son (Joseph, born 1976), and the whole family lived in London where the musician was achieving his first creative successes, his mother called to tell him that Deborah had died.
-For a long time, Gordon was tormented by guilt, drowning it in alcohol, chasing it with ecstasy and indulging in various vices.
-Frances, a not very successful actress, endured everything, even giving birth to a second child (Fuchsia Katherine, born 1982).
+Gordon was consumed by guilt for years, drowning it in alcohol and losing himself in drugs and other destructive habits.
+Frances, a struggling actress, put up with everything—even having a second child (Fuchsia Katherine, born 1982).

 Joe and Kate, Sting's older children